“No one is going to get hurt.”

-The best way develop into a leader of character is to begin by choosing to do the right thing.
+The best way develop into a Leader of Character is to begin by choosing to do the right thing.
 With each choice I make, I am forming a habit.
-My choice today influences whether that habit is positive or negative.
+My choice today influences whether that habit is positive or negative as I move forward.

 The point is, what is that choice doing to my character?
 My character does impact others.
 My character is the #1 factor in determining my ability to lead at work or at home.

 Our private tests of character may do more to form our character than any test we encounter.
 I can’t let the presence of witnesses determine my actions.

 I am my witness, and God is my witness.